atom/atom/docs/creating-a-package.md

 ## Keymaps

+It's recommended that you provide key bindings for commonly used actions for your extension, especially if you're also adding a new command:

 ```coffeescript
 '.tree-view-scroller':
   'ctrl-V': 'changer:magic'
 ```

-It's recommended that you provide key bindings for commonly used actions for your extension, especially if you're also adding a new command.

 Keymaps are placed in the _keymaps_ subdirectory.
 By default, all keymaps are loaded in alphabetical order.
 An optional `keymaps` array in your _package.json_ can specify which keymaps to load and in what order.

+Keybindings are executed by determining which element the keypress occured on.
+In the example above, `changer:magic` command is executed when pressing `ctrl-V` on the `.tree-view-scroller` element.

 See the [main keymaps documentation][keymaps] for more detailed information on how keymaps work.